Skip Navigation

 Contact: Mrs. Hogan and Mrs. Tazioli

 Come exercise and dance with Ms. Recker!
-Each week we will explore a different style of dance: ballet, jazz, hip-hop, and musical theatre.
-No dance experience necessary - all levels are welcome!
-Come with a positive attitude ready to dance and learn, and let's get movin' and groovin'!
+Each week, we will explore a different style of dance: ballet, jazz, hip-hop, and musical theatre.
+No dance experience is necessary - all levels are welcome!
+Come with a positive attitude, ready to dance and learn, and let's get movin' and groovin'!

 Grades: 1st - 3rd